GetLevvel/back-end-project/README.md

           Total Number of Ratings: integer
           Open hours: an array of daily hours
           Phone number: a string of digits
-          Categories: A list of categories
+          Categories: A list of categories.
+A truck can have many categories.
           Coordinates: latitude and longitude
           Location: an object with street address, city, state, country and zipcode properties Created by: The user who created the truck